madelinehakala/transcript-keyword-search/README.md

 ## Environment Setup
 *This project uses a Poetry virtual environment.*

+To set up the environment for the first time, run the following commands:

 **1. Install Poetry (if you have not already).**
 ```
 pipx install poetry==1.8.4